 I just love combining the data of what actual users do and how they behave to model different types of performance tests.

-And cover-19 has actually meant for a few reasons that I get to think about this again.
+And covid-19 has actually meant for a few reasons that I get to think about this again.
 The reasons are:

 - I no longer commute so have a bit more time (my commute was very small though).